Taxable vs. Tax Advantaged Investments Calculator (Canadian)

 - Annual rate of return

 - This is the annual rate of return you expect from your investments after taxes.
 The actual rate of return is largely dependent on the type of investments you select.
-For example, the annual return of the S&P/TSX Composite Index for the 10 year period from December 31, 2009 through December 31, 2019 was 3.9% (source spindices.com).
-Over the same period the total annual return (including dividends) was 6.9% (source spindices.com).
+For example, the total return including dividends of the S&P/TSX Composite Index for the 10 year period from December 31, 2010 through December 31, 2020 was 5.9% (source spindices.com).
 Savings accounts at a bank or credit union may pay as little as 2% or less.
 It is important to remember that future rates of return can't be predicted with certainty and that investments that pay higher rates of return are subject to higher risk and volatility.
 The actual rate of return on investments can vary widely over time, especially for long-term investments.
 This includes the potential loss of principal on your investment.

 - Years to contribute